Generalized Fusion of Qudit Graph States: Introduction

 In the paper we refer to qudit for a $d$‑dimensional photonic mode, where measured qudits include both fused legs and any ancillae routed to detectors, and relevant outcomes are the multi‑click patterns intended to herald fusion.
 All our results assume passive, number‑preserving linear optics and number‑resolving detection; no feed‑forward or nonlinear interactions are required for the bounds to hold.

 The paper is organized as follows: in section \ref{sec:Qudits Cluster} we review the concepts of qudits and qudit cluster state \ref{subsec:cluster state of qudits}.
 In section \ref{sec:Generalized fusion of qudits clusters} we begin by reviewing type II fusion of qubit clusters \ref{subsec:fusion type-II}.
 We then introduce our definition for the generalized fusion type-II of clusters of qudits, and perform an analytical analysis \ref{subsec:The d-bits based type 2 fusion process}.
 We prove that this fusion process can't produce the required fused cluster state of qudits \ref{subsec:Achieving maximally entangled final state is impossible unless}.
-Lastly, we add ancilla resources to the generalized fusion, carry out the analytical analysis and prove that at least $d-2$ ancilla qudits are required for a successful fusion \ref{subsec:Measuring more than two qudits}.
+Lastly, we add ancilla resources to the generalized fusion, carry out the analytical analysis and prove that at least $d-2$ ancilla qudits are required for a successful fusion, first when assuming the ancilla state is a product state of all the ancilla channels \ref{subsec:Measuring more than two qudits}, then for the general ancilla state \ref{subsec:Measuring more than two qudits with Entangled Ancilla Qudits}.
 Section \ref{sec:discussion and outlook} is devoted to a discussion and outlook.